 Bob Gebhardt, Treasurer.
 Bob retired as a software engineer after 40 years working with companies ranging from Bell Laboratories to LeftHand Networks to Google.
 He served four terms as treasurer of an HOA.
 Bob has a BS in Mathematics and Computer Science from Iowa State University and an MS in Computer and Communication Science from the University of Michigan.
 He has two thriving adult graduates of BVSD.

-Tricia Carpenter, Parent Liaison Coordinator.
+Tricia Carpenter, Co-Parent Liaison Coordinator.
 Tricia and Deb jointly coordinate Parent Liaison Activities.
 Tricia has been actively involved with Gifted and Talented Education since moving to Boulder Valley in 1999.
 She has worked as a BVSD middle school technology and math teacher, a TAG Educational Advisor, and a high school math tutor.
 Tricia has a Bachelor of Science degree in Computer Science and Master’s degree in Secondary Math Education from Stanford University.
 She has 3 children, ranging from middle school to high school to college.

 Flora Brewington, At Large.
 After attending several inspiring and informative seminars hosted by BVGT, Flora participated for several years as a Mackintosh Academy BVGT parent liaison before joining the BVGT Board as an At-Large member in 2021.
 She graduated with a BS from the California Institute of Technology, attended Dartmouth Medical School and completed her family practice residency in Concord, NH.
 She worked as a family practice doctor in Ft.
 Collins and then took some time off to “mom” her two boys.
 Flora’s part-time work schedule at a family medicine clinic in Westminster allows her to participate more intentionally in the day-to-day lives of her 2nd and 5th graders.